Financial Aid Policies

 Students are responsible for managing their accounts for both University e-mail and the student portal, my.Fairfield.

-After the June Orientation each year, the Office of Financial Aid will send all financial aid-related notices and messages only to the student using University e-mail and my.Fairfield.
+After the first year student orientation in June each year, the Office of Financial Aid will send all financial aid-related messages only to the student using University e-mail and my.Fairfield.
 It is the responsibility of the student to read and/or reply to financial aid correspondence in a timely manner.
-For financial aid navigation in my.Fairfield, click here.
+Financial aid navigation can be found in my.Fairfield.

 Standards for Satisfactory Academic Progress with Financial Aid